Credit insights

 Repairing your credit is essential when errors or negative items affect your score.
 Here’s some credit repair steps:

-1. Review Reports: Access your credit reports from Experian, Equifax, and TransUnion through AnnualCreditReport.com.
+1. Review Reports: Access your credit reports from Experian (opens in new tab), Equifax (opens in new tab), and TransUnion (opens in new tab) through AnnualCreditReport.com (opens in new tab).

 2. Identify Errors: Review for mistakes like incorrect personal info, wrong account statuses, or unfamiliar accounts.